MalekMansour/ghost-hunting-game-prototype/README.md

-# ghost-hunting-game-prototype
+# Spectrify
-a horror game by mingo
-about ghost hunting.
+A ghost hunting game.